Keep the electrons flowing and the tubes glowing.

 smaller, lighter, and performs better, than tubes.

 4 Ways to Breadboard: Only One of them is Any Good.
 8 Simple Power Supplies For Your Workbench.
 Audio Power Meter Has Linear Scale, is Arduino Based.
 The Best Breadboard: Soldering Doesn't Take Much Longer and is More Reliable.
 Filter Choke Analyzer: Test Filter Chokes Under Current Load.
 An IC Socket for Tubes: Not Nearly as Good as it Seemed.
 Inexpensive Line Voltage Changer An Intermodulation Distortion Analyzer.
 A Load Box for Testing Power Supplies Low Resistance Adapter for a Digital Multimeter Using the Low Resistance adapter to characterize Unmarked Power Transformers Making AM IF Transformers for New Construction.
 Making AM IF Transformers for Replacements in Older AM Radios.
 Modifying a Heath IG-18 Audio Generator For Ultra Low Distortion.
 PLL Frequency Control For AM Band Receivers.
 Know Where You Are.
 Power Supply & Amplifier: Complex but Very Useful.
 Radio and Detector Circuits.
 How AM Radio Works: A Simple Description.
 How FM and FM Stereo Works Winding Coils: To Wind or to Buy.
 Only You Can Answer That Question.
 Build a Crystal Set Build De Forest's Audion: That's Right, You Can Build His First Version of the Audion.
 Grid Leak Detector: Needs an Amplifier.
 Plate Detector: Needs an Amplifier.
 Infinite Impedance Detector: Needs an Amplifier.
 Regenerative Detector: Needs an Amplifier.
 TRF Receiver: Needs an Amplifier.
 Simple Superhet Receiver: Discusses Principles of Mixing and Image Frequencies.
 3-Tube Superhet: Needs an Amplifier.
 4-Tube Superhet: Needs an Amplifier.
 5-Tube Superhet: No Coil Winding, Complete.
 The All American Five: There Were Millions Made.
 Introduction and Power Supply The Converter The Intermediate Frequency Amplifier The Detector The Audio Section Cautions, Precautions, and Troubleshooting Communications Receivers Introduction Image Rejection, IF Bandwidth, and Number of conversions Block Diagram Construction Tips Power Supply Audio Amplifier RF Amplifier and Preselector Converters, Mixers, and Local Oscillators IF Amplifiers and Band-pass Filters Detectors AGC (Automatic Gain Control) and S Meter (Signal Meter) Audio Amplifiers: How They Work Power and Output Transformers: The Basics.
 A Basic Power Supply: Found in the Newcomb D10.
 A Technical Discussion of Power Supplies: Not For the Faint of Heart.
 Resistance Coupled Amplifier, A Basic Building Block Magnetic Phono Preamp: With Two Examples.
 Volume and Loudness Controls; What the manufacturers don't want you to know.
 Tone Controls: From Simple to Complex.
 Balance Controls: The Good, the Bad, and the Useless.
 Phase Inverters, Split Load Phase Inverters, and Drivers Push-Pull Outputs Overall Feedback, Pros and Cons The FTC and Amplifier Power.
 Caveat Emptor.
 Audio Amplifier Design.
 How Much Power is Enough?
 It Depends.
 Speaker Impedance: Did you know it isn't constant?
 A Low Distortion Gain Block: Gain from 6.7 to 34, THD less than 0.060%.
 How Does Removing the Cathode Bypass Capacitor Affect Distortion.
 Practical Tone Controls: Passive and Active.
 Phase Inverters and Drivers: The Heart of an Amplifier The Pentode/Triode as Amplifier/Phase Inverter.
 The Wise Linearized Williamson Circuit.
 An Amplifier Test Bed: Low THD Driver, Full Metering, & Regulated G2 Voltage.
 Experiments with Triode Power Amplifier Circuits.
 Designing an Amplifier with Feedback.
 A Downloadable Program Helps.
 How To Design and Optimize Feedback Loops For Best Performance.
 Optimizing Feedback Loops, a different point of View.
 Tim E. Smith.
 An Amplifier Smorgasbord: Take Your Choice.
 50 Watt Monoblock Amplifier: 6L6 GC.
 The 70 Volt Line Amplifier Contest Winning Amplifier: Results of the 2012 Amplifier Contest.
 An EL34 Ultra Linear 50 Watt/Channel Amplifier.
 Story of the Original Koss Headphones: Leads Into the Next Project.
 A Dedicated Headphone Amplifier Tim's Second Amplifier Triode Monoblock: 6L6 GC.
 Ultra Linear Monoblock: 6L6 GC.
 A Unique Circuit Circlotron Amplifier: Probably Not Worth the Complexity.
-Photo Gallery The Hotel Radio: No Longer a Mystery.
+Photo Gallery The Total Solar Eclipse of 8/21/2017.
+The Hotel Radio: No Longer a Mystery.
 Project Pictures Sent to me by Viewers of this Page.
 Schematics of Viewers' Projects.
 Tour My Kilowatt AM/SSB Ham Station Tour My Old Tube hi-fi and Stereo Systems.
 The Lawnmower House, The Teddybear Cottage, and My Woodshop.
 A New Workbench and Other Revisions to my Electronics Shop.
 It Isn't Finished.
 Work on the Electronics Shop continues.
 Operating Instructions Silvertone Wire Recorder/Phonograph/Radio MaxCAD Drawing Program Instruction Manual Restoration Projects 1937 Philco Radio: This Radio Needs a Battery Eliminator to Work.
 Heathkit Power Supply: The Fault Was a Most Peculiar Tube.
 Harman-Kardon A-300: A Basket Case From eBay Plays Again.
 Atwater-Kent Model 20: Restoring a 93 Year Old Radio Isn't Easy.
 Useful Information Verifying My Test Equipment: Making Accurate Measurements is not Easy.
 Resistors' Behavior At HF and VHF.
 When is a Resistor Not a Resistor?
 Tube Cross-reference and Selection Guide Catalogs of Discontinued Parts Links.
 Free Programs You Can Download Other things you can download.
 Rants.
 Textbook, Electronics for Non-Engineers Textbook, Troubleshooting Techniques.
 E-mail me

 I've Never Lost the Wonder.As I have said elsewhere on the web I became hooked on electronics when I saw a film on what was then known as educational television which contained animation illustrating how a vacuum tube worked.
 Memory of the exact year has grown a bit dim but it should have been 1951 or 1952.
 After that I would look into the back of my radio at night and think about the processes that were going on inside those glowing tubes and a sense of awe and wonder would come over me.
 The smallest things in nature, as known at that time, were being controlled inside those tubes to capture music from the air and deliver it to the speaker so I could hear it.
 As I began to understand radio my wonder only increased.
 I could hear a record that was being played on a turntable more than 1000 miles away as clear as if it were being played on my own phonograph.
 Actually clearer because the "needle" and record were in much better condition than my own.
 Over the past 66+ years I still haven't lost that sense of wonder.